 - No direct competition.
 When your customers enter your store—all eyes are on YOUR products.
 You don’t have to compete with anyone on your own website.

 - Chance to connect with your buyers.
-You can add various tools for your online store to chat with your customers, ask about their experience with your goods, etc.
+You can add various tools for your online store like a shopping cart button or a chat for customers to talk about their experience with your goods, etc.

 Here’s a more in-depth comparison between selling digital products on your own online store versus a marketplace like Etsy.
 Leaving the judgment call up to you!
 If you plan to open a store and start selling digital downloads, we’re here to help you out.